 The attributes of the land, buildings and people within an ESA inform the future deployment of each individual technology type.

-These attributes include the number of cars registered in an ESA, the number of homes, businesses, the amount of farmland, the level of solar irradiance or the average wind speed.
+These attributes include the number of different vehicles, homes and businesses, the amount of farmland, the level of solar irradiance or the average wind speed.